API authentication is required whenever an API call accesses an account via one of the private API methods.

 - Base64Encode(HMAC-SHA512 of ("/0/private/TradeBalance" + SHA256("1540973848000nonce=1540973848000&asset=xbt")) using Base64Decode("FRs+gtq09rR7OFtKj9BGhyOGS3u5vtY/EdiIBO9kD8NFtRX7w7LeJDSrX6cq1D8zmQmGkWFjksuhBvKOAWJohQ==") as the HMAC key

 The result is the API-Sign value.

-A minimal (no error checking) but fully functional example of generating an API authentication signature for the TradeBalance API endpoint is as follows:
+Minimal (no error checking) but fully functional examples of generating an API authentication signature for the TradeBalance API endpoint are as follows: